Degenerative Disc Disease: What Is It?

 How is Degenerative Disc Disease diagnosed?

 Degenerative Disc Disease is typically diagnosed by conducting physical exams to measure your pain levels, nerve function, and/or strength.
-Often, your provider will conduct a CT scan to look for problems in the discs themselves—typically by bulging or protruding discs that could indicate that the disk is pushing against your nerves—causing physical discomfort.
+Often, your provider will conduct a CT scan to look for problems in the discs themselves—typically by bulging or protruding discs that could indicate that the disc is pushing against your nerves—causing physical discomfort.
 Similarly, they might order an X-ray or MRI to check for nerve or bone damage near your spine.

 Treatment Options for Degenerative Disc Disease